gajdipajti/thorlabs-ldc-arduino/README.md

-# Three projects inside one github repository:
+# Five projects inside one github repository:
  * Coherent Sapphire 488mW Laser GUI written in LabView
  * Thorlabs LDC205C Arduino controller code and a LabView GUI _(ldc205c)_
  * Thorlabs LDC500 Arduino controller code #2 and a LabView GUI _(ldc500sh)_
+ * A basic temperature reader and LabView GUI _(tds100n)_
+ * An artisan DAC + temperature reader and LabVIEW GUI _(dac999)_

 ## Changelog:
  * Initial release with states.
  * It searches for a config file: _Documents\LabVIEW Data\LaserControlSettings.ini_
  * There is also a build.
  * Create the second arduino driver: ldc500sh
+ * Create a basic temperature reader
+ * Create a basic dac based on the ldc500sh circuit and code + add the tds100n functionality to it.

 # Graphical User Interface in LabView 2014 (now it is updated to 2017).
 ![](./UI.png)